Last

 moisture sensor and maybe insolation to let it modulate the watering

-now also extracts special data from the stdout logs,
+also extracts special data from the stdout logs, writes

-writes timestamps to make logs easier to read, etc. Of course
+timestamps to make logs easier to read, etc. Of course the

-the real system cron currently controls 9 other tasks, with lots
+real system cron currently controls 9 other tasks, with lots of

 There is a little web

-server on the Pogo, and it would be nice if I could serve the main
+thin client, and it would be nice if I could serve the main stats page

-stats page from there as a backup to the web host.
+from there as a backup to the web host.
+No

 worth of security cam pictures, tho.
 The web